Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 The Rev. Dr. Charisse L. Gillett Vice Chair, In Trust Center

 Glover is a graduate of Wheaton College in Norton, Massachusetts, and George Mason University, where she earned a master’s degree in public administration with a concentration in nonprofit management.
-She is a certified senior professional by the Society for Human Resources Management, is certified in organization consulting and change leadership from Georgetown University, and is co-author of the book Community Rules.
+She holds a certificate in organization consulting and change leadership from Georgetown University’s School of Continuing Education.

 Amy Kardash has been the president of the In Trust Center for Theological Schools since 2017, serving as director of programs for eight years prior.

-She oversees and directs all the In Trust Center’s work in resourcing over 230 seminaries, theological schools, and affiliate organizations.
-In 2012 she helped launch Resource Consulting, offering a new way of connecting leaders in theological education with resources they need to make transformative changes at their institutions.
+She oversees and directs the In Trust Center’s work in resourcing more than 230 seminaries, theological schools, and affiliate organizations.
+In 2012, she helped launch Resource Consulting, offering a new way of connecting leaders in theological education with resources they need to make transformative changes at their institutions.

 In addition to Resource Consulting, she oversees the organization’s work in In Trust magazine and in building learning communities via focused initiatives and through the In Trust Center’s popular webinar series, which she initiated in 2011.